krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 - **Create**: You can create a `PipelinePermission` resource to grant permissions for specific pipelines to use a specific resource, such as `environment`, `queue`, etc.
 - **Update**: You can update the list of pipelines that have permissions to use the resource by updating the `pipelines` array in the `PipelinePermission` resource, or by changing the `allPipelines.authorized` field to `true` or `false`.
+- **Get**: You can retrieve information about an existing `PipelinePermission` resource in Azure DevOps.
 - **Delete**: Deleting a `PipelinePermission` resource on the Kubernetes cluster will not revoke permissions for the pipelines on Azure DevOps, it will only remove the resource from the cluster and the controller will stop managing it.
 The Azure DevOps pipelines will still have the permissions granted by the `PipelinePermission` resource.
-Before deleting a `PipelinePermission` resource, you should manually revoke the permissions for the pipelines in the Azure DevOps UI or by updating the `PipelinePermission` resource to remove all pipelines from the `pipelines` array and set `allPipelines.authorized` to `false`.
+Before deleting a `PipelinePermission` resource, you should manually revoke the permissions for the pipelines in the Azure DevOps UI or by updating the `PipelinePermission` resource to set all pipelines from the `pipelines` array to `authorized: false` and set `allPipelines.authorized` to `false`.

 #### PipelinePermission schema

-The `PipelinePermission` resource schema includes the following fields:

 The `PipelinePermission` CRD reference can found [here](./azuredevops-provider-kog-blueprint/docs/crds-reference/pipelinepermission.md).
 The `PipelinePermission` CRD file can found [here](./azuredevops-provider-kog-blueprint/docs/crds/pipelinepermission-crd.yaml).